 Bryan Hubbard, Brooks' deputy, anticipated the release of a report detailing the national currency proposal.

-“With this project, the country coin becomes a quasi-equity stake in the country because it represents a forecast on the growth of future cash flows,” says the document which, in fact, practically links education to global well-being.
+"With this project, the country coin becomes a quasi-equity stake in the country because it represents a forecast on the growth of future cash flows," says the document which, in fact, practically links education to world well-being.

 In practice, this means that a Colombian student could take virtual courses using a mobile phone and receive Colombia's "national currency for lifelong learning" from the finance ministry in return.
 If the coin is worth, say, € 10 at the time of issue, earning 100 country coins would immediately generate € 1.000 in profit.
 Assuming that Colombia's GDP and tax base increase over time, the value of this country coin could also increase as the country grows.